A new realisation of light thermal self-interacting dark matter and detection prospects

 {\bf Introduction:} Self-interacting dark matter (SIDM) has emerged as an alternative to the standard cold dark matter (CDM) hypothesis due to the small-scale issues like too-big-to-fail, missing satellite and core-cusp problems faced by the latter \cite{Spergel:1999mh, Tulin:2017ara, Bullock:2017xww}.
 While CDM is collisionless, SIDM scenario requires sizeable self-interaction, parametrised in terms of cross-section to mass ratio as $\sigma/m \sim 1 \; {\rm cm}^2/{\rm g} \approx 2 \times 10^{-24} \; {\rm cm}^2/{\rm GeV}$ \cite{Buckley:2009in, Feng:2009hw, Feng:2009mn, Loeb:2010gj, Zavala:2012us, Vogelsberger:2012ku}.
 A DM with a light mediator can not only give rise to such a large self-interaction but also to velocity dependent DM self-interactions which solves the small-scale issues while being consistent with standard CDM properties at large scales \cite{Buckley:2009in, Feng:2009hw, Feng:2009mn, Loeb:2010gj, Bringmann:2016din, Kaplinghat:2015aga, Aarssen:2012fx, Tulin:2013teo}.
 However, the same coupling of DM with light mediators leads to large DM annihilation rates, typically generating under-abundant relic in low DM mass regime of a few GeV.

 Light thermal DM regime $(M_{\rm DM} \lsim \mathcal{O}(10 \, \rm GeV))$ has received lots of attention in recent times, particularly due to weaker constraints from direct detection experiments \cite{LUX-ZEPLIN:2022qhg}.
 However, it is challenging to get correct relic of thermal DM in low mass regime, typically due to insufficient annihilation cross-section.
-For DM interactions typically in the weakly interacting massive particle (WIMP) ballpark, the requirement of DM not overclosing the universe leads to a lower bound on its mass, around a few GeV \cite{Lee:1977ua, Kolb:1985nn}.
+For DM interactions typically in the weakly interacting massive particle (WIMP) ballpark, the requirement of DM not overclosing the universe leads to a lower bound on its mass, around a few GeV \cite{Lee:1977ua, Kolb:1985nn}\footnote{This bound, derived for fermionic DM candidates, can be different for scalar DM \cite{Boehm:2003hm}.}.
 However, with inclusion of light mediators or additional particles it is possible to realise light thermal DM, as pointed out in several works \cite{Pospelov:2007mp, DAgnolo:2015ujb, Berlin:2017ftj, DAgnolo:2020mpt, Herms:2022nhd, Jaramillo:2022mos}.
 Inclusion of such additional fields prevent such light thermal DM from being overproduced.
 On the other hand, for light thermal SIDM, the relic is underproduced due to too large annihilation rates into light mediators.
 Despite the fact that there are several production mechanisms for SIDM in the literature~\cite{Kouvaris:2014uoa, Bernal:2015ova, Kainulainen:2015sva, Hambye:2019tjt, Cirelli:2016rnw, Kahlhoefer:2017umn, Belanger:2011ww}, finding a correct thermal relic of GeV scale SIDM is a challenging task which needs to be addressed in a beyond standard model (BSM) physics scenario.
 While pure thermal relic is challenging, a hybrid setup of thermal and non-thermal contribution can lead to correct SIDM relic density as studied in refs. \cite{Dutta:2021wbn, Borah:2021pet, Borah:2021rbx, Borah:2021qmi}.